-The quorum necessary for the transaction of business shall be three members.
+- The quorum necessary for the transaction of business shall be two members.
+If the Chair of the Committee is absent or is delayed by more than 15 minutes the remaining members shall elect one of their number to chair the meeting.
 A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.

-The Committee is tasked with identifying the key risks facing the Society and determining their importance given their potential impact and likelihood of occurrence.
+The Committee is tasked with overseeing the principle risks as defined by the Risk Management Framework which face the Society and determining their importance given their potential impact and likelihood of occurrence.
 The Committee will also ensure that the Society’s response to all identified key risks is appropriate.

 More specifically, the Committee will: